jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

 TODO: explain line by line the code

+TODO: The J != P line is discussed a bit more here: https://petsc.org/release/manual/snes/

 ## Original Implementation

 The adapted implementation in the previous section is based on maths